sapegin/washingcode-book/manuscript/120_Linting.md

 Linters are useful to prevent bugs and maintain a consistent codebase but can be misused.

-On the one hand, it can be a good idea to automate code style checks by adding lint rules for every item in our coding style guide.
-On the other hand, a codebase with too many lint rules, can be intimidating for developers working with it.
+On the one hand, it can be a good idea to automate code style checks by adding linter rules for every item in our coding style guide.
+On the other hand, a codebase with too many linter rules, can be intimidating for developers working with it.

-Ideally, all lint rules should be autofixable, so developers don’t waste time tailoring their code to satisfy esoteric lint rules.
+Ideally, all linter rules should be autofixable, so developers don’t waste time tailoring their code to satisfy esoteric linter rules.
 If it’s impossible or too difficult to make an autofixable rule, we should really think whether it’s worth having such rule at all.

-And no lint rule is coded in stone: it’s always up to a developer writing code whether to follow a certain rule, disable it for a single line, or remove it from the lint config altogether.
+And no linter rule is coded in stone: it’s always up to a developer writing code whether to follow a certain rule, disable it for a single line, or remove it from the lint config altogether.

 ---

 Start thinking about:

-- Adding lint rules for things you often comment during code reviews.
+- Adding linter rules for things you often comment during code reviews.
-- Removing lint rules that are frustrating or you often disable using a comment.
+- Removing linter rules that are frustrating or you often disable using a comment.
-- Adding lint rules for typos and bugs that often stay unnoticed.
+- Adding linter rules for typos and bugs that often stay unnoticed.